edlgg/Self-driving-car/README.md

 # self-driving-car

 ## Introduction
-  For the first month of my summer vacations I wanted to do a small project to learn about machine learning.
+  For the first month of my summer holidays I wanted to do a small project to learn about machine learning.
 I came upon some videos of people making their own self driving cars.
-I decided that I would make my own self driving car eventough I had almost no knowledge of electronics, machine learning, tensor flow, python, etc.
+I decided that I would make my own eventough I had almost no knowledge of electronics, machine learning, tensor flow, or python.

   I built the car myself from scratch.
 I bought some motors, a raspberry pi, a camera, and a bunch of other things.
-I combined youtube, udemy, and other sources to learn about the different parts of the project.
+I combined youtube, udemy, , coursera and other sources to learn about the different parts of the project.
 I divided the project into the following steps to make it easier to handle in my head.

    1. Build car
    2. Implement car movement